 The current patient was a middle-aged male with no history of smoking.
 His first symptoms were a dry cough and fever, and lung CT showed multiple proliferative lesions in both lungs, similar to inflammation, with blurred boundaries.
 His lung presentation was atypical, the results of two CT-guided biopsies were negative, and antibiotic treatment was not effective; the lungs showed slow progression.
 Pulmonary function findings indicated normal lung diffusion capacity for carbon monoxide.
 Considering that the consolidation of both lungs was located near the hilar region, the area of alveolar involvement was small, and there was no interstitial change in either lung, with little effect on diffusion function.
 A past medical history of DI and hypothyroidism should not be ignored.
 Although the thyroid function of the current patient was almost within the normal range due to medication, symptoms of polyuria were still present, and urine osmolality and specific gravity were significantly lower than normal.
 Thus, PLCH was suspected, but the cause still needed to be determined.
 PET-CT examination revealed involvement of no other organs or tissues.
 Surgical thoracoscopic lung biopsy was performed to remove part of the lesion tissue from the right lobe.
 The immunohistochemistry results showed CD1a (+), S-100 (+), CD68 (weak+), and CD163 (-), and the pathological diagnosis was lung Langerhans cell tissue hyperplasia with organization.
 Therefore, histopathological examination is an important basis for the diagnosis of LCH.
-Langerhans histiocytosis is divided into three stages: (1) A cell-rich stage, (2) a proliferation stage, and (3) a fibrosis stage.
+Langerhans histiocytosis is divided into three stages: (1) A cell-rich stage; (2) a proliferation stage; and (3) a fibrosis stage.
 The lung disease in our patient was in the proliferative stage.
 Most authors[8-10] believe that thickening of the pituitary stalk (> 3 mm) and the disappearance of a high signal in the posterior pituitary by MRI are characteristic of central DI, which can be combined with vasopressin test results and nephrogenic DI.
 The location of the pituitary stalk injury is related to the degree of neuron loss, which is more serious when horizontal damage occurs[11].
 The pituitary MRI of this patient showed that the pituitary stalk had become thinner, which was atypical.
 Considering that the pituitary gland was involved in the early stage and the pituitary stalk was thicker, the pituitary entered the fibrosis phase as the disease progressed, manifesting as pituitary atrophy and thinning of the pituitary stalk.
 In this case, the thyroid was involved, which manifested as thyroid hypofunction.
 PET-CT showed that the thyroid gland was slightly smaller, with diffusely reduced density.
 Similar to the appearance of the pituitary gland, the thyroid gland also progressed to a fibrotic stage, with thyroid atrophy.
 A recent study reported[12] that LCH rarely invades the thyroid gland and that approximately 70% of cases are accompanied by thyroid hypofunction, mainly diffuse or nodular enlargement, possibly with calcification.
 Therefore, when a patient shows abnormal thyroid function, the hypothalamic pituitary hormone axis should be screened in detail to improve diagnosis.

 In summary, the current patient presented at the hospital with respiratory symptoms and was diagnosed with LCH by lung biopsy; pathology and imaging revealed the proliferative phase.
 Combined with the patient’s central DI and hypothyroidism, it is believed that LCH began in the pituitary gland and thyroid and then entered the fibrosis stage as the disease progressed.
 There is another possibility that 9 years previously, the patient developed central DI due to hypothalamus-pituitary disease, with secondary hypothyroidism.
 He mainly presented with PLCH of single-organ involvement, but this possibility is extremely small: one person developed multiple diseases at the same time.